Decorative banner image

 Low criminality-high resilience

 Looking at the regional breakdowns, only three African countries are placed within the low criminality–high resilience quadrant: Cabo Verde, Mauritius and Rwanda.
 The latter two, meanwhile, are prime examples of why complacency could have negative impacts in terms of their resilience.
 Mauritius and Rwanda have resilience scores of 5.54, a hair’s breadth away from relegation to the low criminality–low resilience quadrant, which is a possibility, given that Mauritius’s overall resilience fell by 0.13 since 2021.
 Of the 14 countries in Oceania, six are positioned in this quadrant, which, on the one hand, is a function of the diminutive size of the majority of countries in the region and their remoteness, factors that suppress opportunities for sizeable criminal markets to take hold there.
-On the other hand, however, the high scores for resilience are a testament to the preventive efforts these countries have made.
+On the other hand, the high scores for resilience are a testament to the preventive efforts made by these countries.
 The Americas and Asia both have seven countries in this quadrant.
 More than half of the European countries – 24 – are classified as having low levels of criminality and being highly resilient to organized crime.
 Of these, however, almost all are in Western and Northern Europe, with the exceptions of Monaco,1 Portugal, Croatia, the Czech Republic, Poland, Romania and Slovenia.

 The data shows that conditions worsened in seven countries, leading them to fall into another quadrant, while only four countries improved their anti-organized crime frameworks and boosted their resilience scores to climb into the low criminality–high resilience category.
 These were the Bahamas, the Marshall Islands, Micronesia and Monaco.
-For the most part, the changes came from the efforts made in the civil society and social protection sphere, as well as the ‘political leadership and governance’ and ‘government transparency and accountability’ indicators – all of which were assessed as problematic on a global scale.
+For the most part, the changes came from efforts made in the civil society and social protection sphere, as well as the ‘political leadership and governance’ and ‘government transparency and accountability’ indicators – all of which were assessed as problematic on a global scale.

 Low criminality–low resilience